 But then, students asked, “Does it have to be from nature?”

-Of course, you have to say “yes” when students ask for permission extend an idea.
+Now, of course, I have to say “yes” when students ask for permission extend an idea!
 This led to:

 - basketball positions (!)

 Now, before we went to computer lab, my class completed a “pre-write” outlining the characteristics they planned to “show” through their song.

 Example My first song is about the element of fire.
 I plan to create a song that sounds aggressive, alive, and hot.